NoBannerFlags/ZscoreCipher/README.md

 the zscores can also be more drastic, like this: 1.73893482893847 paste the full zscore list into the "all chrs to decrypt" area. a minimum of 3 characters is required to encrypt.

+# How it Works
+In statistics, there is an operation known as standardization.
+This program takes the ASCII values of all the results and standardizes them, giving you an encyrypted value that requires 2 keys to decrypt.